mink0/pi-media-server/README.md

 ### Features

-- TOR proxy (http, socks5): preconfigured by deafult for Jackett (to bypass blocking list)
+- TOR proxy (http, socks5): preconfigured by deafult for Jackett (to bypass blocking lists)
 - miniDLNA: lightweight and fast DLNA server which provides direct streaming
-- Jackett: for torrent seraching
+- Jackett: for searching scraping
-- Radarr: for movies
+- Radarr: for serching movies
-- Sonarr: for tv shows
+- Sonarr: for searching tv shows
-- Lidarr: for music
+- Lidarr: for searching music

-### Media directory tree (will be creted automatically on $MEDIA_DIR):
+### Media directory tree (will be created automatically on `$MEDIA_DIR`):

+    /downloads
     /config
       /jackett
       /radarr